tusharojha/you-code-compiler/README.md

 Contribute to the repo in following ways:

 - Filing Issues
-- Opening Pull Request for solving issues and feature improvement.
+- Opening Pull Request for solving issues and feature improvement